 - B – Thumb (1)

-The inversions of an E major chord
+What are the inversions of the E major chord?

-How to play E major first inversion?
+How to play E chord first inversion?

 For the right hand, use these fingers: